shnarazk/splr/README.md

-A fast SAT Solver for Propositional Logic in Rust
+A modern SAT Solver for Propositional Logic in Rust
 ----

-Splr is a pure [Rust](https://www.rust-lang.org)ic fast SAT solver, based on [Glucose 4.1](https://www.labri.fr/perso/lsimon/glucose/).
+Splr is a pure [Rust](https://www.rust-lang.org)ic modern SAT solver, based on [Glucose 4.1](https://www.labri.fr/perso/lsimon/glucose/).
 It adopts various research results on SAT solvers:

 - *CDCL*, *watch literals*, *LBD* and so on from Glucose, [Minisat](http://minisat.se) and the ancestors